Email FacebookTwitterMenu burgerClose thin

 The Series 57 license permits brokers to engage in Nasdaq, New York Stock Exchange (NYSE), over-the-counter (OTC) and proprietary trading.
 A person generally holds a Series 57 license for a broker-dealer firm in the U.S. to employ him or her.
 In fact, these companies must register with FINRA.

-FINRA also administers the exam you’re required to pass in order to get your Series 57 license.
+FINRA also administers the prerequisite exam for the Series 57 license.
 The exam is structured as a multiple-choice test designed to assess your ability to engage competently in your day-to-day tasks as an entry-level equity trader.

 Prior to 2016, the Series 57 exam existed as the Series 55 exam.
 However, FINRA changed the exam to reflect high-frequency trading best practices.
 The organization also aimed to tighten regulations and protect investors by placing stricter standards on equity traders.